 Prevention

-• Use Deep Research when you already know the direction and need evidence — not when you’re not sure what you want.
-For the latter, scope it out in a normal chat first.
+- Use Deep Research when you already know the direction and need evidence — not when you’re unsure what you want.
+For the latter, scope it in a normal chat first.

-• Plan your monthly quota: list the 5–10 topics you actually need Deep Research for and rank them.
-Don’t burn runs on trivia.
+- Plan your monthly quota: list the 5–10 topics that truly need full Deep Research and rank them.
+Don’t burn full runs on trivia — use lightweight or normal chat for those.

-• Build a small library of 3–5 prompt templates (market comparison, technical due diligence, competitor research).
-New topics in a known template beat starting from scratch.
+- Keep 3–5 reusable prompt templates (market comparison, technical due diligence, competitor research).
+A new topic in a known template beats starting from scratch.

 Tags: #ChatGPT #Troubleshooting